(image source motors.mega.mu)

 Back it up.

 If we go in reverse I can end on a positive note.
 Lumière Noire pour Homme winds up a tidy, sweet musky rose.
 If you like it, you’ll recognize that it comes from thoughtfully designed succinctness.
 If you don’t, it’s a bit matter-of-fact.
-I won’t say that this fragrance loses steam or loses track, but it loses me.
 To Francis Kurkdjian’s credit, the ride from the beginning to the end is wonderfully designed, and like a well worded short sentence.
 One idea, clearly stated, perfectly understood.
-It’s just that everything I love about this fragrance is up front and fades by the quick-to-arrive drydown.
+It’s just that most of what I love about this fragrance is up front and fades by the quick-to-arrive drydown.